Prerequisites

 In this article you'll learn:

-Like most nodes, the Snowflake node is divided into two main areas.
-The larger area on the left is for writing your query and configuring the node and the Preview box on the right lets you test the node with test input data and shows you what the node returns.
+Like most nodes, the Snowflake node is divided into two areas.
+The main area on the left is for writing your query and configuring the node and the Preview box on the right lets you test the node with test input data and shows you what the node returns.

 First, let's look at the config area on the left.